IFoADataScienceResearch/IFoADataScienceResearch.github.io/_posts/2021-01-07-keyboard-warriors.md

   - Actuary Magazine
   - NLP
 ---
-<small>This article first appeared in the Feb 2021 issue of <a href="https://www.theactuary.com/2021/02/04/insurance-and-social-media-keyboard-worriers"> The Actuary</a>.</small>
+<small><small>Originally published by The Actuary, February 2021. © The Institute and Faculty of Actuaries. <a href="https://www.theactuary.com/2021/02/04/insurance-and-social-media-keyboard-worriers"> Click here to read the original article.</a></small>

 <b> John Ng and Melanie Zhang discuss how they analysed Twitter sentiment relating to COVID-19 and insurance – and how insurers could use such analysis </b>